Naval Air Station Melbourne: History

-As of 2019, the worst aircraft accident occurred in South Brevard County, on March 26, 1944.
-A B-24E bomber from Chatham Field, Savannah, Georgia, suffering from multiple engine failures, crashed near Eau Gallie while attempting an emergency nighttime landing at the Naval Air Station.
+As of 2019, the worst aircraft accident ever recorded in South Brevard County occurred on March 26, 1944.
+A U.S. Army Air Forces B-24E bomber from Chatham Field in Savannah, Georgia, suffering from multiple engine failures, crashed near Eau Gallie while attempting an emergency nighttime landing at the Naval Air Station.
 Ten airmen were killed.
-The co-pilot, Lt.
-Basil R. Huntress, was the only survivor.
+The co-pilot, 2nd Lt Basil R. Huntress, was the only survivor.
+Due to the severity of his injuries, he was medically retired from the military.